APYAC MEMBERS FISHING CHATER

 Meeting point: next to boat ramp outside Riva (see map below)

-BBQ lunch is provided.
+BBQ breakfast is provided.
 (Dietary requirements cannot be catered for)

 Plenty of undercover seating on-board

 Drinks: BYO (a limited range can be purchased on board)

 Bait and rods supplied - we will be fishing for Snapper!

 Toilet on board

 3 prizes will be awarded on the day.

 A valid Fishing Licence is required by law (dailies available): https://vfa.vic.gov.au/recreational-fishing/fishing-licence